Is it Nauli Kriya, Nauli Yoga, or is it Alien Yoga?

 Contrary to its viral name, there’s nothing extra-terrestrial about this classic yoga move.

-And one that often illustrates as a rocky boat on a stormy sea.
+And one that often illustrates as a rocky boat on a stormy sea – as can be seen in this Nauli Kriya video:

-Nauli is one of the six practices from the Satkarma Kriya system, which refers to the six cleansing techniques for the body.
+Nauli is one of the six practices from the Satkarma Kriya system.
+Also known as the six cleansing techniques for the body.

 The Satkarmas are thought of as a way to purify the body for subtler yogic practices such as breathing techniques and meditation.